mahdouglass/torchandwait/src/pages/blog/2021-02-18-give-me-a-second.md

 templateKey: blog-post
 title: Give me a second
 date: 2021-02-18T01:02:00.564Z
+description: >+
-description: A new player, adapting the story to player decisions.
+  A new player, adapting the story to player decisions.
 Things are different from a first session.

 featuredpost: true
 featuredimage: /img/ijaia_token.png
 tags:
   - DM
 ---
 <!--StartFragment-->

+(Thumbnail: Fantastic art chosen by Ijaia for token found [here](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.pinterest.nz%2Fdarianraill%2Fgoliathgiant-female%2F&psig=AOvVaw3ryJFaMuR6eHMeu2h3c74Y&ust=1613697289557000&source=images&cd=vfe&ved=2ahUKEwjk8oL_oPLuAhWcAc0KHWaFDpQQjRx6BAgAEAc))

 The work that went into the first session was not too daunting.
 I had the flexibility to prepare what was going to happen.
 As the game was planned two weeks out, I had enough opportunities to put things together.
 I had ideas what to do for the second session, but I really didn’t know where the party was going to get to.
 But that wasn’t the only thing to happen.
 One of the players had a sibling who wanted to join the game.